SamuelNaiwo/VPC-Architecture/README.md

 ### Attach Route Table to Subnet

-1. Click subnet association.
+5. Click subnet association.

-2. Click edit subnet association.
+6. Click edit subnet association.

-3. Select subnet and save.
+7. Select subnet and save.

 ### Attach Route Table To Internet Gateway

-1. Select routes tab.
+8. Select routes tab.

-2. Click edit routes.
+9. Click edit routes.

-3. Click add routes.
+10. Click add routes.

-4. Select your internet gateway and save changes.
+11. Select your internet gateway and save changes.

 ## Launch App Instance From AMI

-1. Select your AMI that you have created.
+1. Select your AMI that you have created for your app.

 2. Launch a new instance from that AMI.